giorgiopagnoni/silex-lazy-thumbnail-generator/README.md

 if you want to use the caching mechanism, then use the ```on_the_fly``` and set it to true (default is false) for using this route with UrlGeneratorServiceProvider, you can assign a name to this route with ```route_name```

+-- If you want, you can pass route inside the array with ```route``` key, then the array key is ignored.

 lazy.thumbnail.web_root
 -----------------------